-- 1. Honesty and truth must underlie all professional relationships of faculty, staff, post doctoral fellows and students with those in their profession, the academic community, and the public. - 2.
-Fabrication and falsification of information that a researcher claims is based on experimentation or observation are unethical. - 3.
-Intentionally selecting data or the treatment of data to present views known by the researcher to be false is unethical. - Plagiarism, defined here below to include, without limitation, dissemination under one's own name of the tangible products of another person's work without due credit to that person, is not acceptable. - 5.
+- Honesty and truth must underlie all professional relationships of faculty, staff, post doctoral fellows and students with those in their profession, the academic community, and the public. - Fabrication and falsification of information that a researcher claims is based on experimentation or observation are unethical. - Intentionally selecting data or the treatment of data to present views known by the researcher to be false is unethical. - Plagiarism, defined here below to include, without limitation, dissemination under one's own name of the tangible products of another person's work without due credit to that person, is not acceptable. - 5.
 Other practices that seriously deviate from those that are commonly accepted within the scientific or academic community for proposing, conducting, or reporting research are not acceptable. - Publication of essentially the same article in more than one journal of a study without citing the duplication is unethical, as is any equivalent duplicity. - 7.
 Faculty and staff members must be fully conversant with and able to defend their part in any work disseminated with their permission under their names and should be generally conversant with the said work as a whole.
 The guidelines of the International Committee of Medical Journal Editors are, in part, that "authorship should be based only on substantial contributions to (a) the conception and design, or analysis and interpretation of data; (b) drafting the article or revising it critically for important intellectual content; and on (c) final approval of the version to be published.
 Conditions (a), (b) and (c) must all be met.
 Participation solely in the acquisition of funding or the collection of data does not justify authorship.
-General supervision of the research group is also not sufficient for authorship. - 8.
-Faculty and staff members must list co-authors of a work, disseminated in any form, but only with those persons' expressed consent.
+General supervision of the research group is also not sufficient for authorship. - Faculty and staff members must list co-authors of a work, disseminated in any form, but only with those persons' expressed consent.
 The unwarranted inclusion of co-authors who have not been substantially involved in the work is unethical and may lead to violations of item 7., above. - 9.
 Students completing theses or taking research courses for credit should not be relegated to purely routine work without training or participating in the design of the project or the analysis of the data.
 Therefore, the involvement of unpaid student assistants in research must be structured to enhance students' education and creative activities.
 Graduate students must be authors on publications that contain substantial parts of their thesis and/or dissertation.
 The chair and/or members of graduate student's thesis or dissertation committee should encourage the student to prepare a manuscript(s) for publication based on his or her thesis or dissertation research.
 If a student prepares a manuscript for publication based on a thesis or dissertation, he or she should be the first author on the resulting publication.
-Service on a thesis and/or dissertation committee does not in itself entitle a faculty member to co-authorship of a manuscript or an abstract unless the provisions of this section (Section V.A.7 above) are met.
+Service on a thesis and/or dissertation committee if the matter is referred to an Investigation Committee and the whistleblower's testimony is required, anonymity may no longer be guaranteed.